 The 1980s saw the development of the Corbett Community Building on the NWCC grounds, made possible by a donation from Dr. Willard Corbett.
 Another local benefactor, Harry Lello, donated the money to start the Lello Neighborhood Library at the center.
 The center expanded its programming with additional state-funded social services.

-Today, as NWCC looks forward to celebrating its 75th anniversary in 2023, we are proud to be one of the most successful small human service nonprofits in the Rockford area.
+Today, NWCC looks forward to celebrating its 75th anniversary in 2023.
 Each year, NWCC and our partner organizations serve 15,000 youths and adults through a variety of recreational and educational programs.
 The center occupies 25,000 square feet across two buildings on our 8-acre campus.